 The Oral-B Cross Action EB50 is our top toothbrush head for the Oral-B brand.
-What originally seemed like a gimmick turned out to be a practical innovation to the bristle pattern.
+What initially seemed like a gimmick turned out to be a practical innovation to the bristle pattern.
 Namely, rather than sticking out of the brush at a 90-degree angle, most of the bristles are oriented, well, differently.
-The circular, oscillating head covers an entire molar with just a slight wrist rotation, and the bristles effectively find their way between teeth at the gumline.
-It is also compatible with most Oral-B handles.
+It is compatible with most Oral-B handles, and the circular, oscillating head covers an entire molar.
+With just a slight wrist rotation, the bristles effectively find their way between teeth at the gumline.

-The thicker stem of this brush left a wider opening in our mouths for toothpaste to drip out during brushing.
 Though it is an effective cleaner, we did note that the bristles are slightly firmer than those of the other award winners.
 This isn't inherently bad; it's just worth noting if you have sensitive gums.
+Testers also reported that the thicker stem of this brush left a wider opening in our mouths for toothpaste to drip out during brushing.
 All in all, if you are an Oral-B enthusiast and you want the most effective brush for your handle, this is the one to try.

-The drawbacks of this model are relative.
-The brush head itself is comparatively small, so if you have large teeth, it's not going to cover all of that real estate very efficiently.
+The drawbacks of this brush are relative.
+The head itself is comparatively small, so if you have large teeth, it's not going to cover all of that real estate very efficiently.
 During testing, we found that our two-minute timer wasn't always quite enough to get through a complete and thorough cleaning.
-However, if you have small teeth, or a small mouth, or both, the comfort and cleaning capability that this model offers are near the top of the pack.
+However, if you have small teeth, a small mouth, or both, this model's comfort and cleaning capability are near the top of the pack.

 The Waterpik SFRB-2EB for the Waterpik Sonic Fusion toothbrushes is certainly unique among the models that we tested.
+The big differentiator is that it is compatible with Waterpik brushes, meaning that you can turn on the toothbrush's floss function, and a jet of water will pulse through the toothbrush head.
 It offers a compact bristle configuration and a moderate stem that we think most people will find comfortable.
-The big differentiator is that it is compatible with Waterpik brushes, meaning that you can turn on the floss function of the toothbrush, and a jet of water will pulse through the toothbrush head.

 The biggest drawback to this model is that its cleaning capability just doesn't stack up to the competition.
-During testing, it left behind some of the most plaque and required multiple passes with the water jet to make up for the stuff left behind in between our teeth.
+It left behind some of the most plaque during testing and required multiple passes with the water jet to make up for the stuff left behind in between our teeth.
 It is also a comparatively expensive model based on what you get for your money.
-If you already own a Waterpik brush or are fascinated by the novelty of a brush/floss combo, it's not our favorite, but it could be worth trying out.
+Though not our favorite, if you already own a Waterpik brush or are fascinated by the novelty of a brush/floss combo, it could be worth trying out.

+This product also has the unusual combination of a small head combined with a thicker stem, making it best-suited for folks with a larger mouth but smaller teeth.
 As with other Oral-B models, the bristles are labeled as soft, but in practice, we found that they feel firmer than other brands.
-This product also has the unusual combination of a small head combined with a thicker stem, making it best-suited for folks with a larger mouth but smaller teeth.
-We think this is a perfectly adequate option that is worth exploring if you can find it for less money than one of the other Oral-B brand name award winners.
+We think this is a perfectly adequate option worth exploring if you can find it for less money than one of the other Oral-B brand name award winners.

 The Aoremon (for Philips Sonicare E-Series HX7022/66) is a good budget option if you have a screw-on Philips Sonicare handle.
 It comes with the same angled stem as brand-name models for the same handle type.
 This design makes it easier and more comfortable to hold while brushing.
-It has a somewhat unique bristle shape with a 'peak' in the middle that nestles between teeth.
-It does a good job of cleaning tooth surfaces.
+It does a good job of cleaning tooth surfaces and has a somewhat unique bristle shape with a 'peak' in the middle that nestles between teeth.

 The bottom line is that this model cleans well, but it isn't excellent.
 In our brushing tests, we found that it left behind a noticeable amount of plaque that some other brush heads could remove.
 This was especially true on the insides of molars, where it is more challenging to get the right angle to align the bristles properly between teeth.
 If you have a Sonicare E-Series and are tired of spending top dollar for brand-name replacement heads, this model would be an adequate substitute.

 This brush is sort of caught in the middle.
-Though it does a marginally better job at cleaning than its nearly-identical off-brand counterpart, it is significantly more expensive.
-In the same vein, it is generally less expensive than other name-brand models but also doesn't clean between teeth quite as well.
+It is generally less expensive than other name-brand models but also doesn't clean between teeth quite as well.
+In that same vein, it does a marginally better job at cleaning than its nearly-identical off-brand counterpart, but it is significantly more expensive.
 If you want to split the difference between cleaning quality and price, this is potentially a model worth checking out.